-As 10,000 barrels are currently being pumped from the Andoas Station, it is not necessary to use the Morona Station.
+As 10,000 barrels are currently pumped from the Andoas Station it is not necessary to use the Morona Station.
 If 20,000 barrels were to be transported from Andoas Station, then it would be necessary to re-pump from Morona Station.
 In fact, it follows the calculation of very precise sequences to optimize the ONP infrastructure.

 Social risks have come to the fore.
 These are basically criminal acts, such as cuts in the pipe, which are produced with a saw and grinder.
 Small cuts have also been found in the coating and electrical batteries next to the tube, with the purpose of generating corrosion and affecting it internally, in order to cause a spill that seems lack of maintenance.
-In addition, there are the connections to steal (which normally take place in the desert area, near Piura), from a picket, the placement of a manifold valve and a hose, in order to process this crude in a clandestine refinery.
+In addition, there are connections to steal (which usually occur in the desert area, near Piura), from a picket, the placement of a manifold valve and a hose, in order to process this crude in a clandestine refinery.
 Additionally, there is the intake of the stations which interrupts the pumping operation, as well as the delay for the execution of maintenance works along the pipeline.

 Between Stations 5 and 7 there is a lot of ground instability, that is, landslide and settlement of earth, and displacement of rocks, apart from hydraulic action.
 The ONP crosses rivers 49 times.
 In fact, it crosses the Marañón on three occasions.
 This generates a lot of risk and, therefore, requires greater control and maintenance, to resolve both pits and pinholes as well as more serious contingencies.

-This depends on many factors.
-On more than one occasion, the Company’s workers have been prevented from entering the contingency zone.
-On one occasion, access took three months.
-It is not only the cost of stopping and the loss of oil, but also what the collection of the spilled material and remediation implies.
-In this case, if it had been entered the next day, that contingency would have been only 20% of what it ended up being.
 The repair was quick, but the remediation took a year and a half.
 The community considered that the longer the oil was impounded, the longer the remediation would take, which would mean more work for its members.
-That is why he made all kinds of excuses during the negotiation.
+That’s why he made all kinds of excuses during the negotiation.

 A repair is usually very quick, usually one day.
 If the tube is two, three or more meters underground, getting to the point and repairing it can take up to five days.
 In fact, what takes the longest is remediation (between a month and a year).